 Patent and trademark records capture a unique view of Australian history.

 Canberra research centre

 You can view National Archives records in our research centres.
-These used to be called reading rooms.

 For more information visit our research centres page.

 We deliver records to the research centre once each weekday.